State Law Building

-The State Law Building, at 50 Ann Street, Brisbane, Queensland, Australia, contains offices of the Attorney-General of Queensland and other government organisations.
+The State Law Building, commonly known as the Batman Building, is an office building at 50 Ann Street in Brisbane, Australia, which hosts offices of the Queensland Department of Justice and other government agencies.

 History

 It was completed in 1977 as Comalco House and featured aluminium external cladding (as Comalco was an aluminium manufacturer).
 It was refurbished in 1993 when the aluminium cladding was removed.
-Both the original building and the refurbishment was designed by local firm Conrad Gargett & Partners.
+Both the original construction and the refurbishment were overseen by local firm Conrad Gargett & Partners.

-Following its complete refurbishment in 1995, the State Law Building became an iconic feature of the city, widely referred to by locals and the media as "Gotham City", "Gotham Tower" or the "Batman Building", for its perceived resemblance to the architectural style of the fictional American city appearing in American comic books published by DC Comics.
+Following its complete refurbishment in 1995, the State Law Building became an iconic feature of the city, widely referred to by locals and the media as "Gotham Tower" and the "Batman Building" for its perceived resemblance to the architectural style of the fictional American city of Gotham appearing in comic books published by DC Comics.

 Geography

 The State Law Building is close to the Queen Elizabeth II Courts of Law (which includes the Supreme Court of Queensland and the District Court of Queensland), as well as the Commonwealth Law Courts.